RohanSaxena7/20DaysOfJavascriptProjects/README.md

 ✔Day13 = Creating a Jumping Game where the player has to click in order to make the player character jump.</br>
 ✔Day14 = Creating an analog clock that shows the current time in hours, minutes and seconds.</br>
 ✔Day15 = Creating a Flappy Bird game where the player has to control the bird by clicking</br>
+✔Day16 = Creating a tip calculator that calculates the tip to be provided on a bill amount.</br>